Inca Kola: Competition

-In 1995, Coca-Cola had 32% of the market share of soda sales in Peru while Inca Kola had 32.9%.
-Since that year, however, the market share for Inca Kola has increased due to some fast food chains including it in their menus.
-Bembos, a Peruvian fast-food chain, switched from serving Coca-Cola to Inca Kola in 1995.
-Due to popular demand, McDonald's also began to serve Inca Kola at its locations in Peru in 1995, before Coca-Cola owned the Inca Kola brand (at the time, the only place in the world where Coca-Cola agreed to such an arrangement).
+In 1995, Coca-Cola held a 32% share of the Peruvian soft drink market, while Inca Kola held 32.9%.
+Some Peruvian fast-food chains began adding Inca Kola to their menus, leading to an increase in its market share.
+The Peruvian fast-food chain Bembos switched from serving Coca-Cola to Inca Kola in 1995.
+McDonald's also began to serve Inca Kola at its Peruvian locations in 1995s.
+At that time, Coca-Cola did not own the Inca Kola brand (at the time, the only place in the world where Coca-Cola agreed to such an arrangement).